microsoft/coyote/docs/_learn/programming-models/actors/state-machine-demo.md

 parallel).
 This makes it easy to understand the trace.
 This trace, in fact, demonstrates a bug where two Raft `Server` state-machines both end up claiming to be leaders: this is a violation of Raft's consensus requirements that there be at most one leader at a time.

+This animation is slowed down from actual testing speed so you can see what is happening.
+This entire test normally takes milliseconds so that Coyote can explore huge number of possible tests in short amount of time.